| The

 same manner as two doctors collaborating on the treatment of a

+common patient.
 There are some obvious challenges that must be addressed before

 professionals feel comfortable about being so openly transparent